 Stage Three: Homes of the Burghers

 The “Heidelberg Baroque” is not really a coherent term in the sense that it conveys a set of stylistic preferences unique to the city.
-Most of what makes the buildings in Heidelberg unique are due to the destruction of the entire city, the planned reconstruction efforts and the need to reuse medieval foundations to save money.
+Most of what makes the buildings in Heidelberg unique is due to the destruction of the entire city, the planned reconstruction efforts, and the need to reuse medieval foundations to save money.
 As a result, there are many buildings with shared characteristics, but these do not extend beyond the unique history of the city, and the Court in Mannheim would ultimately be the driver of architectural innovation in the Palatinate.

 - Simple and symmetric designs with little to no ornamentation

-- The re-use of medieval foundations and cellars led to complications and odd-shaped buildings.
+- The reuse of medieval foundations and cellars led to complications and odd-shaped buildings.
 One notable consequence was that the ground floor often had to be raised a half-story above the street level to incorporate street access to the cellar.
 This resulted in elaborate doorways and door-window combinations to ensure that the entrance stairway could be both accessed and illuminated from the outside.

 Stage Four: Residences of the Nobility